-A. Customer understands that any Options Account is exclusively offered on a self-directed basis.
-Accordingly, Customer appoints the Broker as Customer's agent for the purpose of carrying out Customer's directions to the Broker in accordance with the terms and conditions of this Broker Customer Agreement and any attendant risks with respect to the purchase or sale of securities.
-The Broker is authorized to open or close Customer's Options Account, place and withdraw orders and take such other steps as are reasonable to carry out Customer's directions.
-All transactions will be effected only on Customer's order or the order of Customer's authorized delegate, except when Broker exercises any of its rights under this Broker Customer Agreement.
+A. Customer understands that any Broker Account is exclusively offered on a self-directed basis.
+Accordingly, Customer appoints the Broker as Customer's agent for the purpose of carrying out Customer's directions to the Broker in accordance with the terms and conditions of this Customer Agreement and any attendant risks with respect to the purchase or sale of securities.
+The Broker is authorized to open or close Customer's Account(s), place and withdraw orders and take such other steps as are reasonable to carry out Customer's directions.
+All transactions will be effected only on Customer's order or the order of Customer's authorized delegate, except when eToro exercises any of its rights under this Agreement.
+Customer attests that they have not granted trading authorization for the Broker Accounts to another individual.